ecilasun/catnip/INSTRUCTION_SET.md

 ```

 ### RET
-Pops the return address from the branch stack and sets the new instruction pointer to this value, effectively returning to the valid instruction address of the caller's `BRANCH` or `BRANCHIF` instruction.
-This function cannot return if the branch was made using a `JMP` or `JMPIF` instruction since those instructions will not update the branch stack with the return address.
+Pops the return address from the call stack and sets the new instruction pointer to this value, effectively returning to the valid instruction address of the caller's `CALL`, `CALLIF` or `CALLIFNOT` instruction.
+This function cannot return if the call was made using a `JMP` or `JMPIF` instruction since those instructions will not update the call stack with the return address.

 ### HALT
 Stops the CPU entirely, going into an infinite loop.
 Currently, only a reset signal can recover the CPU from this state.